NirmalKumarJoshi/nirmaljoshi.github.io/aboutme.md

 Hi, I am Nirmal Joshi currently working in the field of Information Security.
 Here's why I started this blog site:

 - Documenting things I learn and experience
-- Make an concept easy to understand, like totally in layman terms
+- Make a concept easy to understand, like totally in layman terms

 What else do you need?